 Perennials like rosemary, oregano and mint do pretty well in pots.
 Ask your local grower about which others are easiest to grow in your area.
 Make sure the plants get plenty of natural light and be careful not to overwater.

 Whether you’re going for midrange electric kettle, or a traditional stovetop one, this piece of functional art can really make a statement in your kitchen.

 When it comes to seeking out the beautiful amongst the functional, you’ll need to keep a few things in mind.
 Think about how energy efficient your kettle is, whether it comes with pre-set temperatures and how easy it is to clean.

 If you feeling like splashing out, why not add a pop of colour from the Le Creuset Zen range or a sleek steel piece from the Alessi range?

-- Bake your bread in a timeless Dutch oven
+3. Invest in a Dutch oven

 Have you been caught up in the latest sourdough challenge?
 Seems everyone these days is either faithfully feeding their sourdough starter or searching high and low for ancient grains.
 No self-respecting bread baker can be without a great Dutch oven, but how do you choose the best oven for your needs?

 First, consider what you’re planning to cook.
 Will it be slow-cooking roasts that require a low slow heat or baking baguettes which requires higher constant heat for shorter periods of time?